esiangkam/GroceryAccessKingCounty/README.md

 Inspiration for this project came from the [Healthy Food Availability and Food Bank Network Report](https://www.kingcounty.gov/depts/health/data/~/media/depts/health/data/documents/healthy-food-availability-report.ashx) put out in February 2019.
 However, considering there is very limited data on what the researchers define as "healthy" food, and other information such as travel time to these locations, further work is needed to fully understand the implications this visualization may have.

 ## Acknowledgement
 Much of the code for this project was sourced from previous labs for Professor Bo Zhao's class at the University of Washington, Geography 458: Advanced Digital Geographies.
 Special thank you to Tyler McCrea as well, for their continued support throughout the quarter on these projects.
-Additionally, thank you to [Monkik on FlatIcon](https://www.flaticon.com/authors/monkik) for the grocery bag icon.
+Additionally, thank you to [Monkik on FlatIcon](https://www.flaticon.com/authors/monkik) for the grocery bag iconand [Vectors Market on FlatIcon](https://www.flaticon.com/authors/vectors-market) for the bus icon.